-All Thai men were expected to become Buddhist monks for at least a short period of their lives.
-The practice is more limited today, but in the past all men, including the kings, has to do this before they turned 20.
+All Thai men used to be expected to become Buddhist monks for at least a short period of their lives.
+The practice is more limited today, but in the past all men had to do this before they turned 20.

 5. Funny language confusions

 Thai is a tonal language, which means that one word can have many different meanings, depending on the tone it’s pronounced.
 For example, glâi (ใกล้) pronounced with the falling tone means near, however glai (ไกล) pronounced with the mid tone means far.
 Another one: lɛ́ɛo (แล้ว) means already, however leeo (เลว) means evil.
 These kind of confusions frequently put people in funny or embarrassing situations.

 While in western countries people usually have toasted bread for breakfast, Thai people have it as a dessert.
 Their bread is more airy and sweet, so they toast it and serve it with condensed milk or some other sweet topping.